Will the Cavaliers cover the spread vs. the Wizards? Promo Codes, Betting Trends, Records ATS

 Additional Cavaliers Insights & Trends

-- The Cavaliers have gone 5-5 in their past 10 games, with a 7-3 record against the spread during that span.
+- The Cavaliers have gone 6-4 in their past 10 contests, with a 7-3 record against the spread in that span.

-- The Cavaliers have hit the over in six of their last 10 contests.

 Bet on this or any NBA matchup at BetMGM